-The antigen / antibody / Universal Immuno-peroxidase Polymer for rat tissues complex can be prepared by allowing the reagent to react with a mouse primary antibody bound to the antigen on rat tissue section.
+The antigen / antibody / Universal Immuno-peroxidase Polymer complex can be prepared by allowing the reagent to react with a mouse primary antibody bound to the antigen on tissue section.
 The enzymatic activity of this complex results in a colored deposit, thus staining the antigen site.